HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 Every time you **finalize an important task**, do a **commit**.
 Remember **commits** have **descriptive metadata** attached to them (the log messages, who made the commit and when).
 Hence, try to commit significant changes and use **descriptive metadata** that will allow your future self (and that of your colleagues) to understand in a few words what change you did in that **commit**.

+### How to refer to a given commit?

+You can refer to a given **commit** by its *unique identifier* (*hash*) or in terms of the `HEAD` variable. `HEAD` is actually a pointer that refers to the *most recent commit of the current branch*.
+Thus, if you want to refer to the commit before the current one, you can use: `HEAD~1`.
+If you want to refer to two commits before the current one, then you can use `HEAD~2`, and so on.

+Do you want to see more about how to refer to commits without writing the *hash* but using `HEAD` instead?
+It can get a bit confusing!
+But our dear friend [Stack Overflow](https://stackoverflow.com/) has quite a few discussions on it like [this one](https://stackoverflow.com/questions/2221658/whats-the-difference-between-head-and-head-in-git).

 ### How can I undo an *adding* or a *commit*?

 The following diagram shows the commands to undo the *adding* and the *committing*.